 5. Cover plates are on all electrical junction boxes (outlets/switches). Х 6.
 Electrical outlets within 6 feet of water are GFCI protected. Х Rooms 4, 3, and 6 have window leaks during storms 7.
 Power strips are used in place of extension cords. Х To be researched throughout campus 8.
-Cords are properly secured to avoid tripping. Х A system is in place to track student exit & return.
+Cords are properly secured to avoid tripping. Х 9.
+A system is in place to track student exit & return.
 Hall passes are used consistently. Х 10.
-Staff wears visible ID. Х Staff regularly teach social skills/conflict resolution curriculum.
+Staff wears visible ID.
+X 11.
+Staff regularly teach social skills/conflict resolution curriculum.
 (How many lessons per year?) Х 12.
-Classroom rules are posted and consistent with school-wide rules. Х 13.
+Classroom rules are posted and consistent with school-wide rules.
+X 13.
 Staff has been trained on building emergency procedures during current school year. Х 14.
 Other: OFFICE & ADMINISTRATION YES NO COMMENTS 1.
-Lobby entrance is visible from front office. Х 2.
-Visitors, parents & volunteers are required to sign in at office & wear ~ ~ ~ visible ID. Х х Х visible ID.
-Listed in Illuminate or contact with parent to verify visible ID.3.
-Student sign-out log is required.4.
-Adults not listed on student registration form are required to have Х X visible ID.
-3. Student sign-out log is required.
-4. Adults not listed on student registration form are required to have written permission to pick up students.
-5. Local fire & police departments have current school maps, contact lists Х X parent to verify visible ID.
-3. Student sign-out log is required.
-4. Adults not listed on student registration form are required to have written permission to pick up students.
-5. Local fire & police departments have current school maps, contact lists and keys to school buildings.
-6. Two-way radios are assigned to & carried by staff (administrators, X X x parent to verify Contact lists need to be created visible ID.
-3. Student sign-out log is required.
-4. Adults not listed on student registration form are required to have written permission to pick up students.
-5. Local fire & police departments have current school maps, contact lists and keys to school buildings.
-6. Two-way radios are assigned to & carried by staff (administrators, custodians, front office, outside classes) 7.
-Portables have front office communication & receive fire alarm X X X X parent to verify Contact lists need to be created visible ID.
-3. Student sign-out log is required.
-4. Adults not listed on student registration form are required to have written permission to pick up students.
-5. Local fire & police departments have current school maps, contact lists and keys to school buildings.
-6. Two-way radios are assigned to & carried by staff (administrators, custodians, front office, outside classes) 7.
-Portables have front office communication & receive fire alarm notification.
-8. Intercom/two-way notification system works, and can be heard in all X X X X X X parent to verify Contact lists need to be created
+Lobby entrance is visible from front office.
+X 2.
+Visitors, parents & volunteers are required to sign in at office & wear visible ID. Х 3.
+Student sign-out log is required. Х Period to III action a consistent of the 4.
+Adults not listed on student registration form are required to have written permission to pick up students. Х Listed in Illuminate or contact with parent to verify 4.
+Adults not listed on student registration form are required to have X Х 4.
+Adults not listed on student registration form are required to have written permission to pick up students.5.
+Local fire & police departments have current school maps, contact lists X X parent to verify Adults not listed on student registration form are required to have written permission to pick up students.
+Local fire & police departments have current school maps, contact lists and keys to school buildings.
+Two-way radios are assigned to & carried by staff (administrators, X parent to verify Contact lists need to be created Adults not listed on student registration form are required to have written permission to pick up students.
+Local fire & police departments have current school maps, contact lists and keys to school buildings.
+Two-way radios are assigned to & carried by staff (administrators, custodians, front office, outside classes) Portables have front office communication & receive fire alarm х X parent to verify Contact lists need to be created Adults not listed on student registration form are required to have written permission to pick up students.
+Local fire & police departments have current school maps, contact lists and keys to school buildings.
+Two-way radios are assigned to & carried by staff (administrators, custodians, front office, outside classes) Portables have front office communication & receive fire alarm notification.
+Intercom/two-way notification system works, and can be heard in all X X parent to verify Contact lists need to be created